This post is also available in: Italiano (Italian)

 We still have one from back then, it’s Grand Caffé Gambrinus!

 Kimbo and Caffé Borbone are the two brands that you will find the most in every cafe, supermarket… and that are usually also in tv-series and movies, because they represent Naples!
+Usually you shouldn’t have problems in buying coffee as souvenir from Italy but reading the TSA rules is always a good idea, just in case!

 How to order coffee in Italy